particle-iot/roadshow-workshop-2019/content/docs/ch2.md

 | **Tools you’ll need**       | Access to the internet for build.particle.io and console.particle.io.
 Plus the Particle CLI, Particle Workbench, a Particle Argon, and Grove Starter Kit for Particle Mesh |
 | **Time needed to complete** | 60 minutes                                                                                                |

 In this session, you'll explore the Particle ecosystem via an Argon-powered Grove Starter Kit for Particle Mesh with several sensors!
-If you get stuck at any point during this session, [click here for the completed, working source](https://go.particle.io/shared_apps/5d769fa0f693030005f7d353).
+If you get stuck at any point during this session, [click here for the completed, working source](https://go.particle.io/shared_apps/5d7a47ffdaf7a2000a70990f).
+If you pull this sample code into Workbench, don't forget to install the relevant libraries using the instructions below!

 ## Create a new project in Particle Workbench